ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 "wso2/twitter" = "2.3.4"
 "wso2/github" = { path = "path/to/github.balo", version = "1.2.3"}
 ```
-Often you would want to depend on a module of another project which you haven’t pushed to the central.
+Often, you would want to depend on a module of another project, which you have not pushed to the central.
 This can be
 achieved using a path dependency as shown above with the `wso2/github` dependency.

 If an import version is not specified in `Ballerina.toml`, the compiler will use the `latest` module version from a